 Another interesting speech was delivered by Ivan Tibezh, Drudesk CTO.
 He told the students about the everyday life of a developer, about working for big companies, and about interesting projects and career opportunities.
 As an example, he used his young but rapidly growing Drudesk company.

 Ivan is an experienced developer, so the participants couldn’t miss a chance to have a discussion with him.
 His questions and tips on which programming language to choose for solving particular tasks and where to learn it on your own kindled everyone’s interest.

 The next speaker was Oleh Herasimchuk, Head of Computer Technology at Lutsk National University "Ukraine".
 He told about forming the curriculum, determining its professional focus, and putting university skills into practice.

 One of the speakers was the same age as the listeners — Michael Kudelia, a junior high-school student at Lutsk school №15.
 He is this year's winner of All-Ukrainian Programming Contest and is going to represent our country at the international level.

 Why did Michael decide to do programming?
 How much time does an average senior spend on self-education?
 What purpose did he pursue at the beginning of his studies?

-We think Michael’s example was best motivation for the students, because, in a very simple way, he spoke about his challenges and victories, studies at school and outside school and how plans for the future that once seemed impossible but were now starting to take shape.
+We think Michael’s example was the best motivation for the students, because, in a very simple way, he spoke about his challenges and victories, studies at school and outside school and how plans for the future that once seemed impossible but were now starting to take shape.

 By the way, our company is Michael’s primary sponsor at the international Olympics, so we have a special reason to cheer for him!
 The last speech was made by Alexey Gorushkin, InternetDevels manager, called "IT outside the office: travel, rest, develop."